masaiful/masaity/src/posts/new-year-new-blog.md

 [Eleventy](https://11ty.io) is a simple static-site generator, by [Zach Leatherman](https://twitter.com/zachleat/).

 The thing I like about Eleventy is how it recognises that data is the key.
+There are options for data merging, collections are seamless out-of-the-box, and you can even stitch together async sources.

-So much, in fact, that it supports a ton of templating languages: nunjucks (the one I use), handlebars, liquid, JS templates, markdown, plain text, JSON, HTML.
-It has "universal" helpers that augment each of these.
+As for the templating, Eleventy is pretty agnostic.
+So much, in fact, that it supports all of the following templating languages: nunjucks (the one I use), handlebars, liquid, JS templates, markdown, plain text, JSON, HTML.
+It has "universal" helpers that can augment each of these.

-I had never touched Nunjucks before, but Eleventy made the transition so simple, that it wasn't daunting at all!
+I had never touched Nunjucks before, but Eleventy made the transition simpler.
 Mixing and matching Markdown and Nunjucks makes for a great authoring experience.
 I can write prose, and fork out to more structured templating when I need more power.
 For example, I have "pseudo-components" that enable [images with fixed aspect ratios](https://github.com/fpapado/fotis.xyz/blob/master/src/_includes/components/MdImg.js) and [structured and accessible headings](https://github.com/fpapado/fotis.xyz/blob/master/src/_includes/components/Heading.js).

 Another good thing about Eleventy is that it uses Javascript.
 I use JS every day, and even when I dislike it, I feel confident plugging things together with it.
 For example, I have to merge a manifest from PostCSS and another one from Rollup.
 I have a script that merges them and a custom `resolveHash` filter that reads the file and translates, say, `index.js` to `index.abc123.js`.
-I've had to write similar things in Ruby for Jekyll and my photo blog, and I'm still not sure.
+I've had to write similar things in Ruby/Jekyll for my photo blog, and I'm still a bit lost.

 ### CSS: Tachyons + minimal atomic classes
 I love [Tachyons](https://tachyons.io), by [Adam Morse](https://twitter.com/mrmrs_).